Kxvin1/jarvis/README.md

 - Used a Weather API to get a city’s weather forecast, accepts multiple commands such as zip code or city name
 - Introduced Google Calendar API to allow bot to add events to my personal Google Calendar through a command

-## Check out Jarvis in action!
+## Check out Jarvis in action

 #### Jarvis's List of Commands
 ![List of Commands](https://i.imgur.com/Z5kF4Ry.png)

 ----

-#### Jarvis getting the current weather forecast, from anywhere in the world and any input:
+#### Jarvis getting the current weather forecast, from anywhere in the world with a city name or zip code:
 ![Weather](https://i.imgur.com/nerpTYV.png)

-- And of course there's detailed error handling (for every command, not just the weather)
+- And there's detailed error handling (for every command, not just the weather)
 ![Weather_Error](https://i.imgur.com/HNOo6F6.png)

 ----

-#### Jarvis also inspires you and gives updates on the current time and weather!
+#### Jarvis also inspires you and gives updates on the current time and weather
 ![Inspirational Updates](https://i.imgur.com/HyHdFJ1.png)

 ----